Tanker Truck Spills Liquid Nitrogen Near Norwich

 We like to imagine that the commercial drivers in Connecticut take precaution on the roads and take their responsibility for driving safely seriously.
 Still, a roadside accident can happen at any time, and when a cargo-carrying truck is involved, the potential for damage is much higher.
 If you have been injured in a tanker spill or other truck-related accident, the devastation can be difficult to deal with.

-The skilled truck accident attorneys at Polito & Associates are here to help you work through the claims process.
+The skilled truck accident attorneys at Polito & Harrington are here to help you work through the claims process.
 We offer a free consultation to review the details of your case.
 Call us today at (860) 447-3300 or contact us online to learn more.